 Environmental Factors – The environment acts as a source of stressors, which can potentially trigger OCD in people susceptible to the condition.
 Environmental factors may also worsen the symptoms of the condition.
 Some of the key factors include:

 - Changes in economic realities

 - Death of a close relative or friend

 Diagnosis and Treatment of OCD

 Since OCD requires no lab test to diagnose, an online therapist from the Virtual Therapist Network will base his/her diagnosis on, among other things, the assessment of your symptoms including the time it takes you to perform your rituals.
-The most effective strategy to treating OCD involves a combination of cognitive behavioral therapy with medication.
+The most effective strategy for treating OCD involves a combination of cognitive-behavioral therapy with medication.

-The good news for people suffering with OCD is they can be treated successfully in the comfort of their homes through online therapy.
+The good news for people suffering from OCD is they can be treated successfully in the comfort of their homes through online therapy.